 The physically toughest part of the trek awaits the fifth day.
 We hike up to the Rufigar Pass to exit the Yaghnob Valley.
 The total height difference of the climb is just over 500 meters.
 At almost 3400 meters, we reach the highest point of the trek.
 From there, the trail only goes down towards the village of Rufigar.
-We go camping again to spend the last night before our return to Dushanbe.
+In Rufigar, we stay in a homestay to spend the last night before our return to Dushanbe on the next day.

 From the village of Rufigar, we take the car to go back to Dushanbe.
 The drive takes about 4 hours.
 In Dushanbe, you are dropped off at the location of your wishes.

 Check out the practical info page to see what we recommend you to bring yourselfPractical Info Page